 Some cities of Switzerland are often referred to as bland, boring, and dull by travelers around Europe.
 The truth is, Geneva is none of those things, and it provides visitors with plenty of exciting options whether they are visiting for business or pleasure.
-Geneva is also famous for being the home of some of the most storied watchmakers in the world.
+The city has the unofficial title of 'the capital of watchmaking' as it is the home of some of the most storied watchmakers in the world.

 One of the main reasons people visit Geneva is the International Motor Show.
 The annual event attracts automakers, journalists, and car lovers from all over the globe.
 The legendary auto show displays some of the most exciting and innovative vehicles in production.